 Here’s a room-by-room checklist to help you identify and eliminate unnecessary stuff before your move:

 In The Kitchen

-- Food that has gone bad
+- Dispose of food that has gone bad.

-- Containers and lids made of plastic
+- Dispose of containers and lids made of plastic.

 Appliances For The Home

 - Donate older appliances that are still functional but no longer needed.

 - Safely dispose of appliances that no longer function or have safety issues like exposed wires.

 Family Room & Living Room

 - Declutter outdated books, DVDs, CDs, VHS tapes, and cassette tapes.